lida0804l/Periodic_nosie_filtering.github.io/README.md

 </p>

 **Step 2.** Fourier transform <br>
-To click on "Fourier_transform->Selective_filtering" to into frequency domain of the image:
+To click on "Fourier_transform->Selective_filtering" to jump into another window showing the frequency domain of the image:

 <p align="center">
    <br>